PostgREST/postgrest/docs/ecosystem.rst

 * `PostgREST + Auth0: Create REST API in mintutes, and add social login using Auth0 <https://samkhawase.com/blog/postgrest/>`_ - A step-by-step tutorial to show how to dockerize and integrate Auth0 to PostgREST service.

 * `PostgREST + PostGIS API tutorial in 5 minutes <https://gis-ops.com/postgrest-postgis-api-tutorial-geospatial-api-in-5-minutes/>`_ -
-  In this tutorial, GIS • OPS shows how to perform PostGIS calculations through PostgREST :ref:`s_procs` interface.
+  In this tutorial, GIS • OPS shows how to perform PostGIS calculations through PostgREST :ref:`functions` interface.

 * `"CodeLess" backend using postgres, postgrest and oauth2 authentication with keycloak <https://www.mathieupassenaud.fr/codeless_backend/>`_ -
   A step-by-step tutorial for using PostgREST with KeyCloak(hosted on a managed service).